YunMai-SPS/DA606/final_project/DATA606_final_project.md

 ### Part 1 - Introduction:

-Parent involvement in a child's education is consistently found to be positively associated with a child's academic performance.
-However, there has been little investigation of the mechanisms that explain this association.
-The present study examines two potential mechanisms of this association: the child's perception of cognitive competence and the quality of the student-teacher relationship.
-This study used a sample of 158 seven-year old participants, their mothers, and their teachers.
-Results indicated a statistically significant association between parent involvement and a child's academic performance, over and above the impact of the child's intelligence.
-A multiple mediation model indicated that the child's perception of cognitive competence fully mediated the relation between parent involvement and the child's performance on a standardized achievement test.
-The quality of the student-teacher relationship fully mediated the relation between parent involvement and teacher ratings of the child's classroom academic performance.
-Limitations, future research directions, and implications for public policy initiatives were discussed.
+A lot of studies have documented the importance of parent involvement for early childhood education.
+Parent involvement in a child's education is found to be positively associated with a child's academic performance and social functioning.
+The goal of this project is to find out whether there is statistically significant association between parent involvement and a child's academic performance from the data collected from Early Childhood Longitudinal Study (ECLS) program conducted by National Center for Educational Statistics (NCES) from 2010 through 2012.

+Parent involvement will be categorized into three portions:

+1.  parent involvement in preschool education
+2.  parent involvement in school activities
+3.  parent involvement in summer learning

 Research question
 -----------------

-**You should phrase your research question in a way that matches up with the scope of inference your dataset allows for.**

-Q1.1 Are the students from the schools who use the 5-year-old cutoff for Kindergarten entrance have better academic performance?
-Q1.2 Does parents' education level have effects on children's academic performance in the early childhood?
+Q1.1.
+Do parent involvement in preschool education influence child early academy outcomes?

+Taking the first set of explanatory variables, I will study contemporaneous association between parent involvement in school activities and reading achievement for second grade.

+Q1.2.
+Do parent involvement in school activities influence child early academy outcomes?

+Taking the second set of explanatory variables, I will take the advantage of longitudinal follow-up data to investigate the associations between parent involvement in preschool and kindergarten and reading achievement in later grade.

+Q1.3.
+Do parent involvement in summer learning influence child early academy outcomes?

+Taking the third set of explanatory variables, I will study contemporaneous association between parent involvement in summer learning and reading achievement for second grade.

 Q2.
-Do parent involvement related to early literacy influence child early academy outcomes?
+Does school have a rule of that student enter kindergarten must turn 5 before September 1st have effects on children's academic performance in the early childhood?

+Q3.
+Does parents' education level have effects on children's academic performance in the early childhood?

 ### Part 2 - Data: